fronzec/expressjs-projects/todo-v1/README.md

 # TODO service

 ## Pending Issues
-- When we run our app with docker-compose the app start faster than the databas, we need a way to wait until the db is ready
+- When we run our app with docker-compose the app start faster than the database, we need a way to wait until the db is ready
 - Find a way to load the environment variables from .env file when we run the dev npm script.
-- Search if we could improve more the docker build
+- Search if we could improve more the docker build e.g. install just one time all the dependencies
-- Search if run the db migration on startup is correct
+- Search if run the db migration on startup is the best way
 - Search if we can remove babel, actually we are not using it by some issues

+## Improvements
+- Add unit testing

 ## Sequelize
 We are using